jimbursch/ultra-simple-Bitcoin-merchant/README.md

 requirements
 - PHP
 - curl
-- unverified mt Gox account

 setup
 - copy the files to a webfolder
-- set the key and secret in /lib/config.php (you get them from your mtgox.com account)
 - communicate your url
-- BTC!
+- Dash!

 customize
-- you can just place a link on your website to offer Bitcoin payments. here's an example of 0.5 USD or EUR you can copy paste to your website:
+- you can just place a link on your website to offer Dash payments. here's an example of 0.5 USD or EUR you can copy paste to your website:
 <a href=payment.php?orderid=donation&ordertotal=0.5>donate BTC</a>
 - you can change the currency from USD to EUR
 - you can set the language

-donations
-- feel free to donate BTC: 1NbW9pAncJs9pPF4qZ57cGbpBhwaH9DEjh

 disclaimer
-- this software is not fully tested except that payments arrive at mt gox if all is well ;-)
+- this software is not fully tested
 - use it at your own risk